 Dog bite cases in Georgia are very, very fact-specific.
 If you have been the victim of a dog bite, you want to make sure you hire an attorney who has a significant amount of experience in prosecuting dog bite cases.
 You want to make sure that you hire a personal injury attorney who has experience in trial work and in litigating dog bite cases.
 If you have any questions at all about what you should do in a dog bite case, we would be happy to sit down and answer any of your questions.

 Were you or a loved one attacked by a dog and want to know if you have a qualified dog bite claim?

-Contact the experienced Georgia dog bite lawyers at Nimmons Malchow Johnson today for a free consultation and case evaluation.
+Contact the experienced Augusta dog bite lawyers at Nimmons Malchow Johnson today for a free consultation and case evaluation.